-Colour Me Local Dye Garden
+Colour-Me-Local Dye Garden

-About
+About the Garden

-Natural Dye Classes
+Natural Dye Workshops

-Plants and Colours Produced
+Plants and Colours Produced at the garden

 Within the garden you will find plants that are used to create a range of vibrant colours: yellow, purple, blue, green, pink, orange, rust, and more .
 Different parts of these plants are used to create dyes, including the roots, stems, bark, leaves, flowers, and fruits.
 These plants are used for dyeing materials such as cotton, linen, wool, and silk.